jasonkuhrt/alge/README.md

 - Chain tag or data (or both) matchers
 - Finish with `.done()` to statically verify variant exhaustiveness or `.else(...)` if you want to specify a fallback value.

+You can see some examples in action [here](./examples/Match.ts).

 ### Tag Matchers

-Tag Matchers simply branch based on the variant's tag (`_tag`).
+Tag Matchers simply branch based on the variant's tag property.
+The tag property can be any of the following.
+The first one found in the following order is used. so for example if both `_kind` and `type` are present then `_kind` is considered the tag property.

+- `__typename` (this is helpful if you're working with GraphQL unions)
+- `_tag`
+- `_type`
+- `_kind`
+- `type`
+- `kind`

 You call `.done()` to perform the exhaustiveness check.
 If you can't call this (because of static type error) then your pattern matching is not exhaustive.
 This catches bugs!

 ```ts
 const result = Alge.match(shape)